 The manufacturing sector has its own set of cybersecurity challenges.
 In recognition of these special needs, NIST has published a list of security planning guidelines, especially for small manufacturers:

 - Cybersecurity Framework Steps for Small Manufacturers helps small manufacturers understand the NIST Cybersecurity Framework and how they can use it to manage their cyber risks.

-- NIST Manufacturing Profile—NISTIR 8183 provides cybersecurity framework details for manufacturing including a guide for reducing cybersecurity risk in accord with manufacturing sector goals and industry best practices.
+- NIST Manufacturing Profile—NISTIR 8183 provides cybersecurity framework details for manufacturing, including a guide for reducing cybersecurity risk in accordance with manufacturing sector goals and industry best practices.

 - Manufacturers Guide to Cybersecurity for Small and Medium-Sized Manufacturers outlines common cybersecurity practices for small and medium-sized manufacturers.

 NIST also has compiled a list of software packages to help organizations evaluate the various aspects of their cybersecurity program.

 There are several ways to manage and monitor NIST compliance.
 Most of them are arduous.
 Automation is not.